qteatime/crochet-docs/docs/_sources/system/computing/intrinsics/index.rst.txt

   one as an intrinsic type.
 We also discuss why, when, and how you might reach out for other models.

-- **Abstraction and execution models**: how do we talk about behaviour *itself* on our programs?
-Abstraction and execution models give us a language for doing that.

 - **Collections**: somestimes we need to talk about several values in a consistent way.
 Collections are one way to achieve that.